vdo89/iam-demo-aks-cnpg-keycloak-midpoint/README.md

   - **midPoint admin**: `MIDPOINT_ADMIN_PASSWORD` – initial `administrator` password

 > **Tip**: For the first run, keep short, simple passwords; rotate afterwards.

+> **Argo CD access**: Provide the repository username/token secrets above whenever the repo is private.
+Without them the
+> bootstrap workflow cannot register the repo with Argo CD, so it will never sync the Kubernetes applications.

 ---